Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

 Shipment of dogs weighing more than 150 pounds (this includes the kennel weight) is not authorized on Air Mobility Command (AMC) flights.
 All travel arrangements are the responsibility of the pet owner.
-If the Japanese Quarantine Service so decides, the pet may be held over at the airport to be picked up the following day.
-(This does not happen often.)

 Note: Please contact your nearest AMC terminal for the most up-to-date information regarding pet travel.